Cancer In Family: Caring For A Family Member & What Does It Mean For You

 I came to hospital to see Dad at 1 pm.
 We were expecting to meet the cancer specialist doctor at 2 pm.
 He was supposed to go over the stomach biopsy diagnostic results.

 Day 42 (January 30, 2016)

 I woke up at 5 in the morning and got fresh.
 I believe due to jet lag my sleep was ended early.
 I briefly talked with my brother and then left for the hospital.

 It was still dark and I went on a walk on the main road looking for other lodging options, particularly looking for lodges with kitchen.

 I was also looking for shops or medical stores where I could buy paper rolls, plates, and cups.
 After a brief walk, I entered CMC campus and took a brief inside tour to familiarize myself with various buildings and units such as the blood bank, OPD, Radiology, and Scan building, etc.

 During this morning our I noticed women praying in the chapel and at an outdoor candlelit stone vigil.

 I turned back and came to the W ward where my dad was.
 I gave Rs.
-200 to the overnight caregiving lady (aaya) and she asked for some morning tea allowance.
-So I gave her another 10 rupee.
+200 to the overnight caregiving lady (Aaya) and she asked for some morning tea allowance.
+So I gave her another 10 rupees.

 Here the hospital only allowed the female companions or caregiver to stay overnight the patients.
 For male visitors and family members, the maximum allowance is 2 person at each time and from 6 am – 9 pm.
 The male family members can stay outside the ward, near elevators for the night if they chose so.